Klein-Maskit combination theorem for Anosov subgroups: Free products: Conclusion of the proof of Theorem

-Recall that a $\tmod$-regular subgroup $\G< G$ is said to be {\em $\tmod$-asymptotically embedded} if there exists an equivariant antipodal homeomorphism $f: \vb \Gamma\to \Lt$, the flag-limit set of $\G$ in $\Ft$, which extends continuously the orbit map $o_x: \Gamma \to \Gamma x\subset X$ to the symmetric space $X$, where continuity is understood with respect to the topology of flag-convergence.
-The equivariant map $f$ is said to be the asymptotic embedding.
-It is proven in \cite{MR3736790} that $\tmod$-asymptotically embedded subgroups of $G$ are precisely the $\tmod$-Anosov subgroups of $G$.
+Recall that a $\tmod$-regular subgroup $\G$ of $G$, which is word-hyperbolic as an abstract group, is $\tmod$-asymptotically embedded (see \Cref{def:AE}) if there exists an equivariant antipodal homeomorphism $f: \vb \Gamma\to \Lt$, the flag-limit set of $\G$ in $\Ft$, which extends continuously the orbit map to the symmetric space $X$, where continuity is understood with respect to the topology of flag-convergence.
+The equivariant map $f$ is said to be the {\em asymptotic embedding} of $\G$.

-\begin{proposition} The subgroup $\G< G$ generated by $\G_A, \G_B$ is $\tmod$-asymptotically embedded with the asymptotic embedding given by the map $\xi$ whose image lies in $A\cup B$. \end{proposition} \proof We already know that the subgroup $\G< G$ is $\tmod$-regular.
-See \autoref{thm:regularity}.
+\begin{proposition} Under the assumption of \Cref{thm:main}, the subgroup $\G$ of $G$ generated by $\G_A$ and $\G_B$ is $\tmod$-asymptotically embedded with the asymptotic embedding given by the map $\xi$ whose image lies in $A\cup B$. \end{proposition} \proof We already know that the subgroup $\G< G$ is $\tmod$-regular.
+See \Cref{thm:regularity}.

-The discussion in \autoref{sec:embedding} shows that $\xi: \vb \G \to \Ft$ is a continuous antipodal map whose image is contained in the flag-limit set of $\G$ in $\Ft$ and which continuously extends the orbit map $o_x$.
+The discussion in \Cref{sec:embedding} shows that $\xi: \vb \G \to \Ft$ is a continuous antipodal map whose image is contained in the flag-limit set of $\G$ in $\Ft$ and which continuously extends the orbit map $o_x$.
 The fact that the map $\xi$ is onto $\Lt$ follows from the fact that every sequence in $\G$ subconverges to a point $\e\in \vb \G$.
 Let $(\gamma_n)$ denote that convergent subsequence.
 Then, as we noted above, $o_x(\gamma_n)$ converges to $\xi(\e)$, i.e. the flag-limit of the sequence $\gamma_n\in \Gamma< G$ is $\xi(\e)\in \xi(\vb \G)$.

-This concludes the proof of the \mainthm.
+This concludes the proof of the \Cref{thm:main}.